MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-no-code.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
-* Create [a cluster and database](create-cluster-database-portal.md).
+* Access to a cluster and database.
+If necessary, create [a cluster and database](create-cluster-database-portal.md).
 In this tutorial, the database name is *TestDatabase*.

 ## Azure Monitor data provider: diagnostic metrics and logs and activity logs